 Under Ahold Delhaize's self-insurance program, part of the insurance risk is ceded under a reinsurance treaty, which is a pooling arrangement between unrelated companies.
 In accordance with the pooling arrangement, the Company assumes a share of the reinsurance treaty risks that is measured in relation to the percentage of Ahold Delhaize's participation in the treaty.
 Reinsurance assets include estimated receivable balances related to reinsurance contracts purchased by the Company.
 Reinsurance liabilities represent the expected insurance risks related to reinsurance contracts sold by the Company.
-Reinsurance on a discounted basis using accepted actuarial methods.
+Reinsurance assets and liabilities are measured on a discounted basis using accepted actuarial methods.

-Financial guarantees
+Financial quarantees